Amos47/2400/Chapter 3.md

 Figure Y. Decision Matrix examples with different variable cut points
 ![Outsourcing Decision Matrix Mashup](http://riordan.ca/images/outsourcing_decision_mashup.jpg)

 Examining Figure Y, we see organisations imbued with different realities.
 A particularly lean organisation would have a very small upper, right quadrant (the Retain area), preferring to outsource, partner or eliminate all but the most essential of processes.
-The cut points for both strategic importance and Contribution to Efficiency could be moved up to 75% or even 80 or 90%.
+The cut points for both _strategic importance_ and _contribution to dfficiency_ could be moved up to 75% or even 80 or 90%.
 Such organisations are sometimes referred to as _virtual organisations,_ existing as only a core set of processes with no real physical space, having outsourced, partnered-off or cut everything not considered absolutely essential.

 The recent and astoundingly swift rise of Web 2.0 communications and collaborative technologies, along with e-commerce, secure credit card transactions and teleworking, coupled with the rapid rise of the service sector, have led to the rise of such virtual (not bricks and mortar) organisations.
 This is how Amazon started way back when.